qdrant/landing_page/qdrant-landing/content/documentation/concepts/vectors.md

 }
 ```

-Sparse vectors in Qdrant are stored in a special storage and indexed in a special index, so their configuration is different from dense vectors.
+Sparse vectors in Qdrant are kept in special storage and indexed in a separate index, so their configuration is different from dense vectors.

-To create collection with sparse vectors:
+To create a collection with sparse vectors:

 ```http